vast-ai/vast-python/README.md

 ## Quickstart

+You should probably create a subdirectory in which to put this script and related files if you haven't already.
+You can call it whatever you like but I'll refer to it as "vid" for "Vast Install Directory".
-The quickest way to get started is to download the `vast.py` script using the `wget` command.
+So just enter `mkdir vid` to create the directory.
+Once you've created the directory just change your working directory to it with `cd vid`.
+After you've done that the quickest way to get started is to download the `vast.py` script using the `wget` command.

 ```wget https://raw.githubusercontent.com/vast-ai/vast-python/master/vast.py; chmod +x vast.py;```